atosatto/vagrant-sqlphp/README.md

 To share folders or files with the VM, put them into the `<vagrant-mongophp-dir>/workspace`.
 The directory is mounted via NFS into the `/home/vagrant/workspace` directory of the VM.

+You can access to the preinstalled PhpMyAdmin from http://pma.dev.
+The default MariaDB credentials are `root:root`.

 Contribute
 ----------